 Sometimes you will be asked to partner a business by investing a certain amount on your behalf.
 It is better to avoid these offers because there are high chances that they might lead to some kind of fraud.

 7. Limited time offer:

-You will find some job offers Online which asks you to act quickly else you will lose out on a golden opportunity.
 You must ignore these offers because whenever someone is pressurizing you for something then there must be something fishy, so don’t fall into the trap.